 Riding on the sidewalk

 In Japan, it is possible for you to ride a bicycle on the sidewalk if there is a road sign or other signpost indicating to do so.
 If there is no signpost, only children under 13 years old are allowed to ride on the sidewalk.
-However, you can ride on the sidewalk when there are unavoidable circumstances due to traffic conditions.
+However, you can ride on the sidewalk when there are unavoidable circumstances due to traffic conditions, but you need to yield to pedestrians and be careful.

 Wearing a helmet

-Children under 13 years old should wear helmets when riding a bicycle.
+Children under 13 years old must always wear helmets when riding a bicycle.
 If you have children under this age, it is better to instruct them to wear helmets.

 - Drunk bicycle riding is prohibited.